aksholokhov/gspack/README.md

 in your terminal.

+For MATLAB Support, follow the instructions which `gspack` prints at the end of its installation.

 ## Usage

 In order to make your assignment `gspack`-compatible you need to create a brief description of your rubric and put it to